mboutaba/mini-framework/README.md

 - **State management** with a central store, `dispatch(action)` and `subscribe`.
 - **Event handling** through a high-level API (`attrs.on`) and a global `Events` bus—no direct `addEventListener` required.

-This repo includes a **TodoMVC** example built entirely with SprintJS.
+This repo includes a **TodoMVC** example built entirely with KOB.JS.

 ---